Infinite-dimensional stochastic differential equations for Coulomb random point fields: Setup and main theorems

 These three assumptions are sufficient to obtain an explicit formula for the coefficient of the ISDE arising from $ \mu $ and to construct the stochastic dynamics as the unique, strong solution of the ISDE.
+To obtain the ISDE in translation-invariant form, we further assume the following: